 The key to this recipe is the California avocados, so let's get on the same page about them, shall we?

-There are more than 3,500 avocado growers across California, and they're grown with a major focus on quality and freshness.
+There are more than 3,500 avocado growers across California, and they've grown with a significant focus on quality and freshness.
 The fruit is grown on approximately 54,000 acres throughout Central and Southern California from Monterey to San Diego.
-The Golden State’s terroir and coastal climate make for ideal growing conditions for the best avocados around.
+The Golden State's terroir and coastal climate make for ideal growing conditions for the best avocados around.

 In this recipe, we use Haas avocados, which are California natives just like us!
 The Hass variety of avocado was discovered almost 100 years ago by Rudolph Has in La Habra Heights.